ucsd-cse29/fa24/src/week3/index.md

 ## Lab Goals

 1. Set up SSH keys for `ieng6` and Github
-2. Learn basic terminal shortcuts and editing in  `vim`
+2. Learn how to edit files on the terminal using  `vim`
-3. Learn how to manage repositories using `git` CLI
+3. Do all the steps for working on a PA entirely on a remote computer (`ieng6`)
-4. Do all the steps for working on a PA entirely on a remote computer (`ieng6`)
+4. Learn how to manage repositories using `git` CLI

 ## Lab Tasks